emmalouiselane/laravel-app/README.md

 1. Navigate to the Sticky Notes page from the dashboard
 2. Click "Add Sticky" button to create a new note
    - Enter title and content
-   - Choose a color from the 8 available options
+   - Choose a colour from the 8 available options
    - Click "Add Note" to save
 3. **Desktop Usage**:
    - Drag notes by holding and moving the mouse